 Yes, but the units will need to be configured for it.

 Caripur™ cannot guarantee safe drinking water as such.
-We provide the technical equipment to treat contaminated water and remove contamination from raw water.
-Regular measurement of the product water, however, remains the responsibility of the end user.
+We provide the technical equipment to treat contaminated water and remove 99.999% of contamination from raw water, ensuring we meet or exceed drinking water requirements int the United Sates.

 1. What is ultrafiltration?